sahilbishnoi26/Web-Summarizer-Chatbot-v0.5/README.md

 ## Running the Project

-To get the project up and running, you'll need to set up your environment and install the necessary dependencies.
-You can do this in two ways:
+The project requires setting up the environment and installing dependencies.
+This can be done using one of the following methods:

-### Option 1: Using the Parent Directory Instructions
+### **Option 1: Using the Parent Directory Instructions**
-Activate your python environment and run:
+Activate the Python environment and install dependencies:

 ```
 pip install -r requirements.txt
 ```

-1. **Configuration and Execution**
+### **1. Configuration and Execution**

-- Go to the `configs` folder and update the `app_config.yml` file if needed.
+- Navigate to the `configs` folder and update the `app_config.yml` file if necessary.
-- In your project folder, create a `.env` file and add your GPT API credentials.
+- Create a `.env` file in the project folder and add the GPT API credentials.

-If you're using OpenAI directly:
+For **OpenAI**:

 ```
 OPENAI_API_KEY=
 ```

-If you're using Azure OpenAI:
+For **Azure OpenAI**:

 ```
 OPENAI_API_TYPE=
 OPENAI_API_VERSION=